WolvenKit/Cyberpunk-Blender-add-on/docs/README.md

 <h1>Cyberpunk2077 Research Documentation</h1>
-<h4>This documentation contains reverse engineered information about the game and REDEngine4 file formats that was conducted by contributors of this repository and the community.</h4>
+<h4>This documentation contains reverse engineered information about the game and REDEngine4 file formats that was conducted by contributors of this repository and the community.
+It only covers very specific file formats, engine and game information!</h4>

 <h3>REDEngine4</h3>